ryantheriot/RF-Communication/README.md

 The example provided allows communication between an RC car and a remote control.

-This code is used communicate between a controller arduino and an RC car using an RF transmitter chip and an RF receiver chip.
+This code is used communicate between a controller arduino and an RC car using an RF transmitter chip and RF receiver chip.

 SCHEMATIC RC.jpg - shows how the electronics are set up